 Laboratory work is an integral part of the chemistry class.
 Computer-based virtual labs are useful but cannot provide the true hands-on experience that comes with the traditional chemistry laboratory.
 To overcome this obstacle, students will purchase and use a home lab kit from Science Interactive.
-Students follow the lab instructions found at each Science Interactive lab link in Blackboard; the lab report is also completed online or sometimes on paper and then a photo of it uploaded.
-Lab assignments are due at midnight on Thursdays.
+Students follow the lab instructions found at each Science Interactive lab link in Blackboard; the lab report is also completed online and sometimes requires a photo to be uploaded.
+Lab assignments are due at midnight on Sundays.
 Refer to the course schedule to know which lab to do each week and specific due dates.
-To avoid getting behind in lab, ORDER YOUR LAB KIT ASAP following the instructions provided by the NTCC bookstore.
-Please contact me if you have any trouble with the lab kit.
+To avoid getting behind in lab, the student should ORDER THE LAB KIT ASAP following the instructions provided by the NTCC bookstore and should contact the instructor if there are any issues getting the lab kit.